awsdocs/aws-lambda-developer-guide/doc_source/build-pipeline.md

 + **AWS CloudFormation stack** – The deployment stage uses a template to create a stack in AWS CloudFormation\.
 The template is a YAML\-formatted document that defines the resources of the Lambda application\.
 The application includes a Lambda function and an Amazon API Gateway API that invokes it\.
 + **Roles** – The pipeline, build, and deployment each have a service role that allows them to manage AWS resources\.
 The console creates the pipeline and build roles when you create those resources\.
 You create the role that allows AWS CloudFormation to manage the application stack\.

 The pipeline maps a single branch in a repository to a single AWS CloudFormation stack\.
 You can create additional pipelines to add environments for other branches in the same repository\.
 You can also add stages to your pipeline for testing, staging, and manual approvals\.
-For more information about AWS CodePipeline, see [What is AWS CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/welcome.html)\.
+For more information about AWS CodePipeline, see [What Is AWS CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/welcome.html)\.

 For an alternate method of creating a pipeline with AWS Serverless Application Model and AWS CloudFormation, watch [Automate Your Serverless Application Deployments](https://www.youtube.com/watch?v=0o3urdBeoII) on the Amazon Web Services YouTube channel\.